 learn how you can become part of the solution.
 This workshop takes a how-to approach, suggesting local resources and quickly covering the most relevant information so you can begin taking steps to protect water quality this gardening season.
 We will discuss:

-native plant species,
+landscaping with native plant species,

 the proper use of lawn fertilizer,

 more innovative approaches to managing stormwater.